ETI Course Catalogue

 Duration: 2 years

-To gain admission to this qualification you need to meet the minimum entry requirement equivalent to Australian Year 11 with passes in English and Maths.
+To gain admission to this course you need to meet the minimum entry requirement equivalent to Australian Year 11 with passes in English and Maths.

 Major Study Areas